RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 ## Drupal: On Lando

-Logged into the Drupal GUI, Check under "Status report": /admin/reports/status.<br>
+Logged into the Drupal GUI, Check under "Status report": <font color=yellow>/admin/reports/status.</font><br>

-Whilr in your VSCode Terminal at the command line run `drush core:status`
+While in your VSCode Terminal at the command line run `drush core:status`

 ## Host environment: On Lando